dunglas/symfony-docs/cookbook/serializer.rst

 .. note::

-    The :class:`Symfony\\Component\\Serializer\\Normalizer\\GetSetMethodNormalizer`
+    Since Symfony 2.6, the :class:`Symfony\\Component\\Serializer\\Normalizer\\GetSetMethodNormalizer`
+    handles circular references.
-    is broken by design.
-As soon as you have a circular object graph, an infinite loop is created when calling the getters.
-You're encouraged to add your own normalizers that fit your use-case.
+    Before that version, that class was broken by design.
+As soon as you had a circular object graph, an infinite loop was created when calling the getters.
+    If you use an old version of Symfony, you're encouraged to upgrade or to add your own normalizers that fit your use-case.

 .. _JMSSerializerBundle: http://jmsyst.com/bundles/JMSSerializerBundle